Governor of Volyn Oblast

-The Governor of Volyn Oblast is the head of executive branch for the Volyn Oblast.
+The governor of Volyn Oblast is the head of executive branch for the Volyn Oblast in Ukraine.

-The office of Governor is an appointed position, with officeholders being appointed by the President of Ukraine, on recommendation from the Prime Minister of Ukraine, to serve a four-year term.
+The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the prime minister of Ukraine, to serve a four-year term.

-The official residence for the Governor is located in Lutsk.
-Since 2 December 2019 the Governor is Yuriy Pohulyaiko.
+The official residence for the governor is located in Lutsk.
+Since 2 December 2019 the governor is Yuriy Pohulyaiko.